Public History Course Descriptions

 Through a variety of case studies, this course introduces students to the processes and procedures used to identify, manage, preserve, protect, and conserve cultural resources (evidence of the past human activities and accomplishments) to assure compliance with state and federal regulations.
 This course introduces students to management practices for prehistoric and historic archaeological sites, historic standing structures, bridges, cemeteries, and monuments, as well as other resources.
 It also covers the mitigation of impacts to cultural resources.
-Assessment of student achievement is based on participation in class discussions, written reviews and responses to the readings, a mid-term and final examination, and a major research paper investigating management case histories of each type of historic cultural resource."
+Assessment of student achievement is based on participation in class discussions, written reviews, and responses to the readings, a mid-term and final examination, and a major research paper investigating management case histories of each type of historic cultural resource."

 PHST 514.
 Commemoration and Preservation--Drs.
 Bucciantini and Taylor

 How and why do we commemorate, celebrate, memorialize, and preserve the "important stuff" of history?
 How have our methods of doing this changed over time?
 In this course we will discuss a variety of methods and theories for commemoration and preservation, their historical development and the future of the fields, how American national memory differs from that in other countries and why, and some of the recent big moments of commemoration and preservation in the last decade, and how that has changed the landscape, but literally and figuratively.
 This seminar-style course introduces students to a wide range of "classic" and contemporary readings on the topics of commemoration and preservation.
-Students are required to participate in weekly discussions of the assigned readings and to post answers to previously distributed discussion questions on the class web sites.
+Students are required to participate in weekly discussions of the assigned readings and to post answers to previously distributed discussion questions on the class websites.
 Students will also be responsible for directing class discussion at least once during the semester.
 The course also requires students to complete several formal written assignments including a commemorative site report, an article review, and a moderate- length formal research paper on a topic of the student's own choosing.

 PHST 515.
-Special Topis--various faculty
+Special Topics--various faculty

 This course will be offered from time to time to foster cooperative learning between students and faculty who are pursuing active research or work in the field of public history.
 It will focus on issues, practices, and topics not found in the Public History Program's regular curriculum.